 Have you ever pulled the plug on a relationship without warning or explanation?
-Ghosting, the act of ending a relationship by disappearing, has been a popular topic of conversation in dating circles, but it’s happening in friendships and in the workplace, too.
+Ghosting, the act of ending a relationship by disappearing, has been a popular topic in dating circles, but it’s happening in friendships and in the workplace, too.
 This article explores the connection between ghosting and self-care.

 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.